eturro/mmseq/README.md

 In order to assess whether the log fold change between group A and group B is different to the log fold change between group C and group D, assuming there are two observations per group, [this matrices file](https://raw.github.com/eturro/mmseq/master/doc/dod2.mat) would be appropriate.

+By default, `mmdiff` includes a global intercept alpha.
+If you prefer to fix alpha=0 and instead use the M covariate matrix to define multiple independent intercepts (beta), then set the option `-fixalpha`.

 For further advice on setting up the matrices file for a particular study design, do not hesitate to contact the corresponding author.

 Description of the output: